 But how does the cooled air then get into the interior?
 This is where RadiPac centrifugal fans from ebm-papst come into play.
 They have a very robust, low-vibration high-performance impeller that can withstand high back pressures.
 The RadiPacs are also equipped with GreenTech EC motors.
 This means that they have a particularly high level of efficiency with low power requirements.
 This makes RadiPac fans perfect for use in AHUs from NOVA.
 Firstly, due to the back pressures generated by the heat exchange.
 Secondly, because of the environmentally friendly cooling concept behind Ka2O technology.

-In addition to energy efficiency and low CO2 emissions, COVID-19 has also been an important topic since last year.
-After all, poor or incorrect ventilation increases the risk of infection.
+In addition to energy efficiency and low CO2 emissions, the quality of the distributed air has also been an important topic.
+After all, poor or incorrect ventilation increases the risk of infection, for example with COVID-19.
 But the AHUs from NOVA also excel in this regard, as they only use fresh air from outside.
 This means that the air indoors is continuously diluted and aerosols considerably reduced.
 This was an essential factor for the DFB, and already state of the art for NOVA even before the pandemic.

-Upon its completion at the end of 2021, the football academy will provide an ideal, safe working climate for its 428 employees.
-And the young German footballers will be able to cool down more quickly after their hot and tiresome training sessions – without having to reach for the ice bucket.
+Since its at the end of 2021, the football academy provides an ideal, safe working climate for its 428 employees.
+And the young German footballers are now able to cool down more quickly after their hot and tiresome training sessions – without having to reach for the ice bucket.